dataminer-site/dataminer-site.github.io/_posts/2024-05-29-access-150k-plus-datasets-from-hugging-face-with-duckdb.md

 ## Read using hf:// paths

 You often need to read files in various formats (such as CSV, JSONL, and Parquet) when working with data.
-As of version v0.10.3, DuckDB has native support for `hf://` paths as part of the [`httpfs` extension](/docs/extensions/httpfs), allowing easy access to all these formats.
+As of version v0.10.3, DataMiner has native support for `hf://` paths as part of the [`httpfs` extension](/docs/extensions/httpfs), allowing easy access to all these formats.

 Now, it is possible to query them using the URL pattern below: